General PhD Program Admissions Questions

 What is the difference between the Biology Department and the Center for Neural Science?

 Biology and Neural Science are separate PhD programs at NYU’s Graduate School of Arts & Science.
-Biology Department professors with strong interests in neurobiology are Justin Blau, Claude Desplan, Esteban Mazzoni, Neville Sanjana and Dan Tranchina.
+Biology Department professors with strong interests in neurobiology are Justin Blau, Claude Desplan, Esteban Mazzoni and Neville Sanjana.
 To decide whether to apply to the Biology or Neural Science PhD programs, you should determine which professors you most want to work with and whether they have a primary appointment in Biology or not.
-Full details of the Neural Science program can be found at www.neuroscience.nyu.edu./graduate-programs.
+Full details of the Neural Science program can be found at https://neuroscience.nyu.edu/

-Should I apply to NYU Biology or the Sackler program?
+Should I apply to NYU Biology or the Vilcek program?

 Where should I look for financial aid information, including GSAS tuition and fees?